Blue Cross RiverRink Summerfest

 Spruce Street Harbor Park

-As expected, Spruce Street Harbor Park, last year’s enormously popular summertime village along the Delaware River, is returning for a second year.
-Even better news: Spruce Street Harbor Park and Summerfest will seamlessly connect via a path along the river.
+As expected, Spruce Street Harbor Park, last year’s enormously popular summertime village along the Delaware River, returned for its third year this season.
+Spruce Street Harbor Park and Summerfest are seamlessly connected via a path along the river, making it easy to visit both awesome summertime destinations.

-That means only a five-minute walk will separate you from lounging in a hammock in Spruce Street Harbor Park to showing off your moves in the skating rink at Summerfest.
+In other words, only a five-minute walk separates you from lounging in a hammock in Spruce Street Harbor Park after you’re done showing off your moves on the skating rink at Summerfest.

-The best part: Both parks will be open seven days a week for the entire summer season.
+Both parks are open seven days a week for the entire summer season.

-For more on the second season of Spruce Street Harbor Park, click the button below.
+For more information on Spruce Street Harbor Park, click the button below.

 For more information on the Blue Cross RiverRink Summerfest, click the button below.